AidenM99/Responsive-Social-Proof-Section/README.md

 ### The challenge

-Users should be able to:

-- Recreate the social proof section according to the design specifications as accurately as possible.
+- Recreate the social proof section as accurately as possible according to the design specifications provided.

 ### Screenshot